cerebro1/cerebro1.github.io/_posts/2022-05-30-outreachy-application-phase.markdown

 - Fill the tax and ban details.

+- Get Started on Project.

+# My Project : Improve Suspend-Then-Hibernate functionality on Linux.

 # So far, it has been going good.
+My 5 Pull Request have been merged in systemd in Contribution Phase.

+# The feeling to see my name in [systemd v251](https://lists.freedesktop.org/archives/systemd-devel/2022-May/047976.html) open source contributor is amazing.

-Outreachy focus in mainly on learning.
+# Outreachy focus in mainly on learning.
+And help us get acquainted to Remote Work culture.

-# It will be good to complete project on time.

 # Thanks Outreachy for such opportunity!

-# Thanks to my mentor : Luca Boccassi
+Thanks to my mentor : Luca Boccassi.